FULFILLED PROPHECIES

 1) The Great Tribulation

 In Luke 21:23 the term "great distress" is used instead of "great tribulation" as found in Matt 24:21.
-Luke says that the great distress would affect "the land" (Judea) and "this people" (the Jews), and would be followed by this people being led captive, after which "the times of the Gentiles" (2520 years of Jerusalem being trodden down by Gentiles, which had begun with Jerusalem's capture by Nebuchadnezzar) would continue until they came to their appointed end.
+Luke says that the great distress would affect "the land" (Judea) and "this people" (the Jews), and would be followed by this people being led captive, after which "the times of the Gentiles" (v 24, i.e. 2520 years of Jerusalem being trodden down by Gentiles, which had begun with Jerusalem's capture by Nebuchadnezzar) would continue until they came to their appointed end.

 Much is made of Matt 24:22 which states "And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened".
 The phrase "no flesh" is explained by the COG's as applying to the whole world.
-As noted above, however, Luke 21:23 shows that this calamity was to befall "the land" (Judea) and "this people" (the Jews, i.e. the physical elect), not the whole world.
-If the Roman siege of Jerusalem in 70AD had continued for much longer, everyone in the city would have perished from starvation.
+As noted above, however, Luke 21:23 shows that this calamity was to befall "the land" (Judea) and "this people" (the Jews), not the whole world.
+All people had to do to escape this calamity was to leave "Judea" and "flee to the mountains" (Matt 24:16), which is exactly what the Christians did when an initial Roman assault on Jerusalem in 66AD was rebuffed, giving them time to save their lives.

-Great confusion is also caused by misinterpreting the word "end" in Matt 24:14, which states "And this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come".
-This verse is about the New Covenant gospel beginning to become established, and going out into the world, after which all things associated with the Old Covenant in Jerusalem are destroyed and come to an "end".
-Hence Christ continues "therefore, when you see the abomination of desolation, spoken of by Daniel the prophet, standing in the holy place" (Matt 24:15), i.e. "Jerusalem surrounded by armies" (Luke 21:20), "then know that its destruction is near" (rest of verse 20).
+Great confusion also results from misinterpreting the word "end" in Matt 24:14, which states "this gospel of the kingdom will be preached in all the world as a witness to all the nations, and then the end will come".
+The commentaries of Matthew Henry, Adam Clarke, and Jamieson, Fausset, Brown all agree that this verse is about the New Covenant gospel beginning to become established, and going out into the world by the preaching of the apostles, after which all things associated with the Old Covenant in Jerusalem were destroyed and came to an "end" in 70AD.
+Hence Christ logically continues in the next verse "therefore, when you see the abomination of desolation, spoken of by Daniel the prophet, standing in the holy place" (Matt 24:15), i.e. "Jerusalem surrounded by armies" (Luke 21:20), "then know that its destruction is near" (rest of verse 20).

-Note that the Biblical writers already in their time considered the gospel to have gone out "throughout the whole world" (Rom 1:8), been "made known to all nations" (Rom 16:26), and been "preached unto every creature under heaven" (Col 1:23).
-This shows how important it is to not assume that our understanding of the terminology is necessarily the same as what the authors had in mind.
+Even if one were to argue that the prophecy requires the gospel to have first been preached to an audience called "all the world", note that the Biblical writers already in their time considered the gospel to have gone "throughout the whole world" (Rom 1:8), been "made known to all nations" (Rom 16:26), "in all the world" (Col 1:6), and been "preached unto every creature under heaven" (Col 1:23).
+This shows that our understanding of the terminology used in Scripture, may not necessarily be the same as what the authors had in mind.

 2) The Ten Toes